CumulusNetworks/docs/content/cumulus-linux/Layer-3/Equal-Cost-Multipath-Load-Sharing-Hardware-ECMP.md

 {{%notice note%}}

 Mellanox switches with the Spectrum ASIC do not support 128 or 256 hash buckets.
-The default number is 64.
+The default number of hash buckets is 64.

 {{%/notice%}}